Giotto: Scrovegni Chapel

-Around 1305, Giotto executed his most influential work, the interior frescoes of the Scrovegni Chapel in Padua that in 2021 were declared UNESCO World Heritage together with other 14th-century fresco cycles in different buildings around the city centre.
+Around 1305, Giotto executed his most influential work, the interior frescoes of the Scrovegni Chapel in Padua.
 Enrico degli Scrovegni commissioned the chapel to serve as family worship, burial space and as a backdrop for an annually performed mystery play.

 The theme of the decoration is Salvation, and there is an emphasis on the Virgin Mary, as the chapel is dedicated to the Annunciation and to the Virgin of Charity.
 As was common in church decoration of medieval Italy, the west wall is dominated by the Last Judgement.
 On either side of the chancel are complementary paintings of the angel Gabriel and the Virgin Mary, depicting the Annunciation.
 The scene is incorporated into the cycles of The Life of the Blessed Virgin Mary and The Life of Christ.
 Giotto's inspiration for The Life of the Virgin cycle was probably taken from The Golden Legend by Jacobus de Voragine and The Life of Christ draws upon the Meditations on the Life of Christ as well as the Bible.
 The frescoes are more than mere illustrations of familiar texts, however, and scholars have found numerous sources for Giotto's interpretations of sacred stories.

 Vasari, drawing on a description by Giovanni Boccaccio, a friend of Giotto's, says of him that "there was no uglier man in the city of Florence" and indicates that his children were also plain in appearance.
 There is a story that Dante visited Giotto while he was painting the Scrovegni Chapel and, seeing the artist's children underfoot asked how a man who painted such beautiful pictures could have such plain children.
 Giotto, who according to Vasari was always a wit, replied, "I make my pictures by day, and my babies by night."